 Marilyn was (infamously) never nominated for an Oscar, and only attended the ceremony once, to present an award for All About Eve in 1951.
 However, in an interview for Hollywood Life, actor Bruce Campbell – who made his name in the cult 1981 horror film, The Evil Dead – reveals a family memory that may provide another tenuous link to Oscar.

-“Show me a successful person, and I’ll show you someone who’s life is falling apart.
+“Show me a successful person, and I’ll show you someone whose life is falling apart.
 It really is — it’s so true of so many people.
 Show business — show me a really successful actor, like really successful, and I bet their personal life is for sh*t.

 I heard one time — Marilyn Monroe.
 No one would ask her out, because they always assumed she was with somebody.
 And an uncle of mine was an animator for Disney, years back in the Fifties, and they said, ‘hey, Marilyn Monroe’s looking for a date to the Academy Awards.
 Do you want to do?’
 He’s like, ‘bullsh*t.
 She’s not looking for anything.’
 And she didn’t go that year, because she didn’t have anyone to go with.
 Ain’t that weird?